-If you have been shopping around for garage door motors, you have probably noticed that they come with different horsepower ratings.
-While more horsepower does help lift heavier doors and at faster speeds, it can be a misleading measurement of the power and performance of a garage door opener.
-The truth is that most of the heavy work is done by the torsion springs, which are often located on the wall directly above the garage door opening.
+If you have been in the market for a new garage door opener, you have probably noticed that they come with different horsepower ratings.
+While more horsepower does help lift heavier doors at faster speeds, it can be a misleading measurement of the power and performance of a garage door opener.
+The truth is that most of the heavy work is done by the system's springs, which are often located on the wall directly above the door's opening.

-You probably think of springs as stretching and closing, much like a Slinky or the spring on your front door screen.
-However, a torsion spring generates mechanical energy by twisting.
-In the case of garage doors, the spring is anchored on one side with a stationary cone and the other end has a winding cone.
-When you open the garage door, the springs unwind and turn the cable drums, which in turn wrap up and store the cables.
-While the springs are in a constant state of tension, the amount of tension varies according to whether the door is being opened or closed.
-Either way, you can imagine that being in a perpetual state of tension would eventually cause some wear and tear.
+You probably think of these components as stretching and closing, much like a slinky, or the spring on an average front door screen.
+That's true for the extension type.
+However, a torsion type spring generates mechanical energy by twisting.
+In the case of garage doors, this component is anchored on one side with a stationary cone and on the other end, it has a winding cone.
+When you open your door, these components unwind and turn the cable drums, which in turn wrap up and store the cables.
+While the springs are in a constant state of tension, the amount of tension varies according to whether the door is being opened or closed, as well as the material its made of.
+Either way, you can imagine that being in a perpetual state of tension would gradually lead to some wear and tear damage.

 Replacing Torsion Springs

-The good news is that you should only have to worry about garage door torsion spring replacement about every 10 to 20 years depending on the quality of your equipment and how often you use the door.
-There are two sure signs that you are due for some maintenance and service.
-First, if you are consistently hearing squeaking noises, it is probably time to have the components lubricated.
-Second, if you disconnect your door from the motor and manually close it, you should notice that it gently hits the ground.
-However, if it appears to be sagging, you should call a garage door service company and ask about torsion spring repair services.
+The good news is that you should only have to worry about torsion spring replacement about every 10 to 20 years depending on the quality of your equipment and how often you use the door.
+There are two sure signs that you are due for some maintenance.
+First, if you are consistently hearing squeaking noises, it is probably time to have these components lubricated.
+Second, if you disconnect your door from the opener and close it manually, you should notice that it gently hits the ground.
+However, if it appears to be sagging, you should get a professional to inspect your spring tension.